Ray Santilli: Career

 Ray Santilli started his professional career in 1974 as a session musician, record producer and music distributor.
 In 1982, Santilli founded AMP Entertainment, where he produced and promoted acts of the day.

 In 1981, Santilli produced The Tweets album which featured "The Birdy Song".
 In 1985 he founded Music Broadcasting Services Ltd, an independent record label which handled the exclusive rights to the Walt Disney Audio Soundtrack Catalogue in the United Kingdom.

 In 1987 Santilli produced the charity record "The Wishing Well" featuring Boy George, Dollar and Grace Kennedy for Great Ormond Street Hospital.
 In 1991, Santilli founded the Merlin Group.
 The company specialised in the re-recording of hits with original artists.
 Merlin also produced and marketed a number of television specials.
 In 1994 Santilli formed Orbital Media Ltd where he produced a succession of TV documentaries and films for television.

 Santilli is best known for his claim to have discovered footage which depicted the autopsy of an alien creature.
 The "alien autopsy" footage, supposedly of extraterrestrial corpses from the so-called Roswell UFO incident, was broadcast to a worldwide audience on 28 August 1995.
 The film and those who took part in the making of it have all admitted it is a hoax, although Santilli still maintains it is real despite him changing his story numerous times.
 He also claims Kodak have analysed the film and confirmed its date, but when asked to resubmit the film with the images, Santilli has always refused.

 In 2006 the story of the autopsy film was the subject of a Warner Bros. feature film Alien Autopsy, starring the British double act Ant & Dec.
 Dec plays Santilli, with Ant as Santilli's real life business partner and friend Gary Shoefield.
 In the same year, Santilli claimed that sections of the autopsy footage had been "restored".

+In 2026 a television series named The Alien Autopsy Scandal was released by Sky Documentaries which features interviews with other collaborators, including sculptor John Humphreys who was employed by Santilli to create the alien creature.